coveo/plasma/packages/website/docs/ActionableItem.md

 An actionable item should always be prompted from a button.

-The actionnables shown must be contextual and suited to the user needs based on its selection.
+An actionable item must be contextual and suited to the user's needs based on their selection.

 Use the divider line to divide actions into logical groups.